-In addition to the final pollutant source reduction scenarios, a transitional (Stage 1) pollutant source reduction scenario was developed during the TMDL study, Table 3-8.
-The Stage 1 implementation goal was developed with a target of a 10.5% violation rate of the applicable single-sample E. coli criterion (235 cfu/100 mL), resulting in removal of these streams from the impaired waters list, or to get as close to a 10.5% violation rate without requiring reductions from wildlife.
+In addition to the final pollutant source reduction scenarios, a transitional (Stage 1) pollutant source reduction scenario was developed during the TMDL study, Table 3-7.
+The Stage 1 scenario allows a 10.5% violation rate of the applicable single-sample E. coli criterion, 235 cfu/100 mL, and reflects smaller pollutant source reductions from agricultural sources.
 Implementation of the Stage 1 scenario permits an evaluation of the modeling assumptions and the effectiveness of management practices.